-Your son's my father's friend; he takes his part To draw upon an exile.
+Your son's my father's friend; he takes his part.
+To draw upon an exile!
 O brave sir!
 I would they were in Afric both together; Myself by with a needle, that I might prick The goer-back.
 Why came you from your master?

-On his command.
-He would not suffer me

-To bring him to the haven; left these notes Of what commands I should be subject to, When't pleas'd you to employ me.
+On his command: he would not suffer me To bring him to the haven; left these notes Of what commands I should be subject to, When 't pleased you to employ me.

-This hath been Your faithful servant.
-I dare lay mine honour He will remain so.
+This hath been Your faithful servant: I dare lay mine honour He will remain so.

-I humbly thank your Highness.
+I humbly thank your highness.

-Pray, walk a while.
+Pray, walk awhile.

-About some half-hour hence, I Pray you, speak with me; you shall at least Go see my lord aboard.
-For this time leave me.
+About some half-hour hence, I pray you, speak with me: you shall at least Go see my lord aboard: for this time leave me.

 SCENE II.
 The same.
 A public place.

-[Enter CLOTEN and two LORDS.]
+Enter CLOTEN and two Lords

-Sir, I would advise you to shift a shirt; the violence of action hath made you reek as a sacrifice.
-Where air comes out, air comes in; there's none abroad so wholesome as that you vent.
+Sir, I would advise you to shift a shirt; the violence of action hath made you reek as a sacrifice: where air comes out, air comes in: there's none abroad so wholesome as that you vent.